 from Tanzania (1.47ct)

 Chrome Pyrope & Standard Pyrope / Pastel Pyrope & Malaya Garnet: When it comes to Pyrope Garnet, visual appearance alone is often not sufficient to distinguish between the six different varieties within the Pyrope species.
-Sometimes gems of two different varieties can appear identical, as is the case with some Chrome Pyropes and Standard Pyropes.
-The same is true of some Pastel Pyropes and Malaya Garnets, as we have already seen in the section on Pastels on Page 2.
+Sometimes gems of two different varieties can appear identical, as is the case with some Chrome Pyropes and Standard Pyropes when viewed under reflected light.
+The same is true of some Pastel Pyropes and Malaya Garnets, as we have already seen in the section on Pastels on page 2.

 Color Change Pyrope (lft) &

 Color Change Spessartine (rt)